FBT lives the dream

 Because you’re not battling a leader board or trying to win a season, losing doesn’t matter so much.
 Just go back to one of your ten garages and pick one of two dozen cars and try again.
 Some of the races and challenges are insanely hard/unfair, but as a sim, a genre I avoid, it’s brilliant.
 In real-time, I drove my Enzo on a Cannonball Run called the Millionaire’s Cup around Hawaii's coasts, bringing it 1 minute 10 seconds under the one-hour limit.
 That meant something; I drove a Ferrari for nearly an hour straight and loved every minute.
 And netted $1Mill in the process.
 It's awesome.

 While I tried very hard to turn TDU into GTA, eventually I realised I was missing out on the sheer joy of just driving.
-I still drove like a loon, but there’s just something classy about TDU, taking the scenic route in a E-Type is pure wish fulfillment.
+I still drove like a loon, but there’s just something classy about TDU, taking the scenic route in a E-Type is pure wish fulfilment.
 It’s one of those laid-back games that doesn’t put pressure on you yet makes it very hard to leave.

 Just one last tour of my garages, maybe a quick drive into the mountains with some Frank playing.
 Think I’ll take the …